Southern Yakutia (Sakha)

 their current actions are errors in themselves.”

-lands of the former Soviet Union, and then went on to talk about their
+the former Soviet Union, and then went on to talk about their families, life and its uncertainties, and the mysterious

-following the demise of the Soviet Union.
+demise of the Soviet Union.

 “Comrade Boris would